top of page

 How long does each portrait take?

-Five or six minutes, unless a group of good friends tells me to sketch them all looking as gloriously silly as possible, in which case I can speed things up and strip the drawings down to bare bones that are so undeveloped they're instantly recognisable, hilarious, and possibly illegal in some countries.
+Five or six minutes, unless a group of good friends tells me to sketch them all looking as gloriously silly as possible, in which case I can speed things up and strip the drawings down to bare bones that are so undeveloped they're instantly hilarious, and possibly illegal in some countries.

 Do you charge for the sketches?